superagentxai/superagentx/README.md

 ## What is SuperAgentX?

-**The Ultimate Modular Autonomous Agentic AGI Framework for Progressing Towards AGI.** <br/><br/>
+**The Ultimate Modular Autonomous Agentic AI Framework for Progressing Towards AGI.** <br/><br/>
 SuperAgentX is an advanced agentic AI framework designed to accelerate the development of Artificial General Intelligence (AGI).
 It provides a powerful, modular, and flexible platform for building autonomous AI agents capable of executing complex tasks with minimal human intervention.
-By integrating cutting-edge AI technologies and promoting efficient, scalable agent behavior, SuperAgentX embodies a critical step forward in the path towards superintelligence and AGI.
+By integrating cutting-edge AI technologies and promoting efficient, scalable agent behavior, SuperAgentX embodies a critical step forward in the path toward superintelligence and AGI.
 Whether for research, development, or deployment, SuperAgentX is built to push the boundaries of what's possible with autonomous AI systems.

 ## Why SuperAgentX?

 SuperAgentX is designed to address the growing need for highly capable, autonomous AI systems that can perform complex tasks with minimal human intervention.
 As we approach the limits of narrow AI, there's a need for an adaptable and scalable framework to bridge the gap toward AGI (Artificial General Intelligence).
 Here’s why SuperAgentX stands out:

-**Super** : Cutting-edge AI systems with exceptional capabilities, paving the way to **AGI** (Artificial General Intelligence) and **ASI** (Artificial Super Intelligence).</p>
+**Super**: Cutting-edge AI systems with exceptional capabilities, paving the way to **AGI** (Artificial General Intelligence) and **ASI** (Artificial Super Intelligence).</p>
-**Agent** : Autonomous Multi AI agent framework designed to make decisions, act independently, and handle complex tasks. </p>
+**Agent**: Autonomous Multi AI agent framework designed to make decisions, act independently, and handle complex tasks. </p>
-**X**     : The unknown, the limitless, the extra factor that makes SuperAgentX revolutionary, futuristic, and transformative.</p>
+**X**: The unknown, the limitless, the extra factor that makes SuperAgentX revolutionary, futuristic, and transformative.</p>

 ### Getting Started